DeadClap/tblrp-docs/penal.md

 1. A person who intentionally and unlawfully restrained, detained, or confined a person and made the person stay or go somewhere against his or her will is guilty under this code section.

-\- Violations of Penal Code (1)09 are a misdemeanor with 60 seconds imprisonment and a fine of $1,000.
+\- Violations of Penal Code (1)09 are a misdemeanor with 1 Month imprisonment and a fine of $1,000.

 ### **(1)11.
 Kidnapping**